getgauge/gauge-ts/docs/index.md

     @BeforeStep()
     public async setup(context: ExecutionContext) {
       let scenario: Scenario = context.getCurrentScenario() as Scenario;
-      let name: string = scenario.getName() as string;  // this need to be done becasue the name can be null also. console.log("setup needs to done before running the Step");
+      let name: string = scenario.getName() as string;  // this need to be done because the name can be null also. console.log("setup needs to done before running the Step");
     }

     @AfterStep()
     public async cleanUp(context: any) {
       let step: StepInfo = context.getCurrentStep() as StepInfo;
-      let name: string = step.getText() as string;  // this need to be done becasue the name can be null also. console.log("clean up needs to done after running the Step");
+      let name: string = step.getText() as string;  // this need to be done because the name can be null also. console.log("clean up needs to done after running the Step");
     }